webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 ## Prerequisites

 - Familiarity with the command line
 - NodeJS and NPM installed and available on PATH.
-See the [NPMJS guide on installing Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for setup instructions
+See the <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank" rel="noopener noreferrer">NPMJS guide on installing Node</a> for setup instructions

 ## Install XRPackage

-The first step is to install the [XRPackage CLI](https://www.npmjs.com/package/xrpk).
+The first step is to install the <a href="https://www.npmjs.com/package/xrpk" target="_blank" rel="noopener noreferrer">XRPackage CLI</a>.
 This tool is used to create, test, and publish XRPackages.

 ```bash
 $ npm install -g xrpk